-Please provide your responses as per the following scale:

-1. Strongly Disagree 2.
+Please provide your responses as per the following scale: 1.
+Strongly Disagree 2.
 Disagree 3.
 Unsure 4.
 Agree 5.
-Strongly

-Que stion Ra ting 1.
-The Council has been effective in setting the overall direction of the City to achieve the objects and purpose of 1 2 3 4 5 2 The Council is effective in considering and determining all 4 2 3 4 F 2.
-The Council is effective in considering and determining all major policy issues 1 2 4 5 3.
-The Council monitors appropriate financial and non-financial performance indicators 1 2 3 4 5 4.
-The Council has a clear understanding of business risk 1 2 3 4 5 5.
-The Council does not become excessively drawn into operational management matters 1 2 3 4 5 6.
-Roles of the Mayor, elected members and the CEO are clearly defined and understood 1 2 3 4 5 7.
-The Council understands the City's vision, mission, values, philosophy and plans 1 2 3 4 5 8.
-The Council regularly inputs into strategy development and review 1 2 3 4 5 9.
-The CEO and employees have commitment, capacity and enthusiasm 1 2 3 4 5 10.
-The City has relevant and reliable internal reporting and compliance systems 1 2 3 4 5 11.
-Elected members are aware of the City's responsibilities to regulators and external stakeholders 1 2 3 4 5 12.
-The Council communicates effectively with its community 1 2 3 4 5 13.
-Elected members bring valuable experience and skills to the Council 1 2 3 4 5 14.
-The Council has legitimacy and retains confidence in the eyes of the community 1 2 3 4 5 15.
-The Mayor ensures that meetings are chaired and matters are discussed / debated in a structured and effective way 1 2 3 4 5 16.
-The Mayor makes sure that the Council addresses all of the appropriate strategic issues 1 2 3 4 5 17.
-The Mayor makes sure there is sufficient time to discuss the important issues on the agenda 1 2 3 4 5 18.
-The Mayor encourages contribution by elected members to get the best out of them 1 2 3 4 5 19.
-The Mayor liaises effectively with the CEO 1 2 3 4 5 20.
-The CEO is receptive to the Council's input 1 2 3 4 5 21.
-The CEO assists elected members in meeting their governance obligations 1 2 3 4 5 22.
-The Council is effective in monitoring and evaluating the performance of the CEO 1 2 3 4 5 23.
-The Council papers, including agenda, minutes and briefing notes are timely, accurate and informative 1 2 3 4 5
+Strongly Agree Question Rating 1 The Council has been effective in setting the overall direction of the City to achieve the objects and purpose of the City 1 2 3 4 5 2 The Council is effective in considering and determining all major policy issues 1 2 3 4 5 3 The Council monitors appropriate financial and non-financial performance indicators 1 2 3 4 5 4 The Council has a clear understanding of business risk 1 2 3 4 5 5 The Council does not become excessively drawn into operational management matters 1 2 3 4 5 6 Roles of the Mayor, Councillors and the CEO are clearly defined and understood 1 2 3 4 5 7 The Council understands the City's vision, mission, values, philosophy and plans 1 2 3 4 5 8 The Council regularly inputs into strategy development and review 1 2 3 4 5 9 The CEO and employees have commitment, capacity and enthusiasm 1 2 3 4 5 10 The City has relevant and reliable internal reporting and compliance systems 1 2 3 4 5 11 Elected Members are aware of the City's responsibilities to regulators and external stakeholders 1 2 3 4 5 12 The Council communicates effectively with its community 1 2 3 4 5 13 Elected Members bring valuable experience and skills to the Council 1 2 3 4 5 14 The Council has legitimacy and retains confidence in the eyes of the community 1 2 3 4 5 15 The Mayor ensures that meetings are chaired and matters are discussed / debated in a structured and effective way 1 2 3 4 5 16 The Mayor makes sure that the Council addresses all of the appropriate strategic issues 1 2 3 4 5 17 The Mayor makes sure there is sufficient time to discuss the important issues on the agenda 1 2 3 4 5 18 The Mayor encourages contribution by Elected Members to get the best out of them 1 2 3 4 5

-24. The Council meetings address the key issues facing the community 1 2 3 4 5 25.
-The duration of meetings of the Council are appropriate 1 2 3 4 5 26.
-Elected members come to meetings well prepared and participate effectively in debate and discussions 1 2 3 4 5 27.
-The Council adheres to effective governance practices 1 2 3 4 5 28.
-Appropriate records from Council meetings are documented in Minutes 1 2 3 4 5 29.
-The relationship between the Mayor and elected members is effective in enabling the Council to fulfil its duties and responsibilities 1 2 3 4 5 30.
-The relationship between the Council and the CEO is effective in enabling Council to fulfil its duties and responsibilities 1 2 3 4 5
+19 The Mayor liaises effectively with the CEO 1 2 3 4 5 20 The CEO is receptive to the Council's input 1 2 3 4 5 21 The CEO assists Elected Members in meeting their governance obligations 1 2 3 4 5 22 The Council is effective in monitoring and evaluating the performance of the CEO 1 2 3 4 5 23 The Council papers, including agenda, minutes and briefing notes are timely, accurate and informative 1 2 3 4 5 24 The Council meetings address the key issues facing the community 1 2 3 4 5 25 The duration of meetings of the Council are appropriate 1 2 3 4 5 26 Elected Members come to meetings well prepared and participate effectively in debate and discussions 1 2 3 4 5 27 The Council adheres to effective governance practices 1 2 3 4 5 28 Appropriate records from Council meetings are documented in Minutes 1 2 3 4 5 29 The relationship between the Mayor and Elected Members is effective in enabling the Council to fulfil its duties and responsibilities 1 2 3 4 5 30 The relationship between the Council and the CEO is effective in enabling Council to fulfil its duties and responsibilities 1 2 3 4 5